 Men and women of all ages can benefit from osteopathy.
 Manual osteopathic practitioners also receive special training in obstetrics, pediatrics, and geriatrics.

-We have six osteopaths practicing at Satori.
-From joint pain to migraines, sports injuries to chronic fatigue, each of our osteopathic practitioners can help you in different ways.
+We have six manual osteopathic practitioners practicing at Satori.
+From joint pain to migraines, sports injuries to chronic fatigue, each of our practitioners can help you in different ways.
 View their profiles to learn more about their extensive accomplishments and experience.

 How did osteopathy develop as a discipline?

 In 1864, despite being a medical doctor with extensive training, Dr. Andrew Taylor Still watched helplessly as three of his daughters died during a meningitis epidemic.
 Dr. Still began looking for a new medical model – a safe, effective way to treat patients.
 He dedicated the next 10 years of his life to studying health and disease from the context of human anatomy and physiology.

 Dr. Still discovered that an educated, experienced, and precise sense of touch (palpation) could detect and treat many disorders and dysfunctions in the body.
 Combining this sense of touch with rigorous anatomical training, Dr. Still began to notice remarkable improvements in his clients.
 Modern osteopathy is based on Dr. Still’s original concepts.
 Osteopathy is now a well-known and accepted medical discipline in many parts of the world, including the UK, Europe, Australia, Russia, and the USA.